 If you've already decided on your topic but need help finding resources, there are lots of ways we can help:

 - Log on to our Ask Us! chat service, where librarians are available 24/7 to help you find information.

 - Schedule a one-on-one research appointment with a librarian.
-We offer appointments in person at the Central Library and over chat, through our Ask Us! service.
+We offer appointments in person at the Central Library and Sam Gary Branch and online through our Ask Us! service.

 - Send us an email and one of our expert librarians will get back to you and direct you to resources.